ggraham/MACS/docs/callpeak.md

 current directory named `NAME_treat_pileup.bdg` for treatment data, `NAME_control_lambda.bdg` for local lambda values from control.

+### `--SPMR`

+If this flag is on, MACS will store the 'Signal Per Million Reads' in the bedGraph files mentioned for the `-B`/`--bdg` option.
+The values in the 4th column of bedGraph file equal to the actual fragment pileup divided by the number of million reads in the library.
+As for PE data, the pileup will be divided by the number of million pairs.
+If you plan to generate signals file that can be loaded into genome browser and you plan to visually compare the pileup from different samples, this `--SPMR` option is recommended.

 ### `--call-summits`

-MACS will now reanalyze the shape of signal profile (p or q-score depending on the cutoff setting) to deconvolve subpeaks within each peak called from the general procedure.
+When this option is on, MACS will reanalyze the shape of signal profile (p or q-score depending on the cutoff setting) to deconvolve subpeaks within each peak called from the general procedure.
 It's highly recommended to detect adjacent binding events.
 While used, the output subpeaks of a big peak region will have the same peak boundaries, and different scores and peak summit positions.
+Please note that, if a peak has multiple summits, it will be written in multiple lines in the output peak file with the same content in the first three columns, which are used to describe the location of the whole peak region.

 ### `--buffer-size`